Kevin Byard: Tennessee Titans

 The Tennessee Titans selected Byard in the third round (64th overall) of the 2016 NFL draft.
-Byard was the 24th player ever drafted from Middle Tennessee State and the highest player drafted from there since Tyrone Calico (second round, 60th overall) in 2003, who was also drafted by the Titans.
-Byard was the fifth safety selected in the 2016 NFL draft.
+He was the 24th player ever drafted from Middle Tennessee State and the highest player drafted from there since Tyrone Calico (second round, 60th overall) in 2003, who was also drafted by the Titans.
+Byard was the fifth safety selected in the draft.

 2016

-On July 18, 2016, the Tennessee Titans signed Byard to a four–year, $3.63 million rookie contract with an initial signing bonus of $897,060.
+On July 18, 2016, the Titans signed Byard to a four-year, $3.63 million rookie contract with an initial signing bonus of $897,060.

-He entered training camp as a candidate to earn a starting safety role following the departure of Michael Griffin, but had to compete against veterans Rashad Johnson and Da'Norris Searcy under defensive coordinator Dick LeBeau.
+Byard entered training camp as a candidate to earn a starting safety role following the departure of Michael Griffin, but had to compete against veterans Rashad Johnson and Da'Norris Searcy under defensive coordinator Dick LeBeau.
 During training camp, Daimion Stafford began taking over first-team reps from Byard and Searcy.
 Head coach Mike Mularkey named him a backup to begin the season, behind starting safeties Rashad Johnson and Da'Norris Searcy and primary backup Daimion Stafford.

-On September 11, 2016, Byard made his professional regular season debut in the Tennessee Titans' season-opener against the Minnesota Vikings and made five solo tackles in their 25–16 loss.
-In Week 9, Byard collected a season–high ten combined tackles (five solo) in the Titans' 43–35 loss at the San Diego Chargers.
+Byard made his professional regular season debut in the season-opening 25–16 loss to the Minnesota Vikings and made five solo tackles.
+During Week 9 against the San Diego Chargers, Byard collected a season-high 10 combined tackles and a pass deflection in the 43–35 road loss.
 His playing time increased after Rashad Johnson suffered a neck injury and was subsequently inactive for two games (Weeks 8–9).
-After performing well, he supplanted Johnson as the starting free safety before Week 10.
-On November 13, 2016, Byard earned his first career start and had eight solo tackles and made his first career sack on Aaron Rodgers for an eight–yard loss during a 47–25 victory against the Green Bay Packers in Week 10.
-He remained the Titans' starting free safety for the last seven games of the season (Weeks 10–17).
-He finished his rookie season during the 2016 NFL season with a total of 58 combined tackles (44 solo), one sack, and four pass deflections in 16 games and seven starts.
-He also finished second on the squad with 10 special teams tackles.
-He received an overall grade of 62.5 from Pro Football Focus as a rookie in 2016.
+After performing well, he supplanted Johnson as the starting free safety.
+Byard earned his first career start in Week 10 against the Green Bay Packers and finished the 47–25 victory with seven solo tackles and made his first career sack on Aaron Rodgers for an eight-yard loss.
+Although Johnson returned from injury in Week 10, Byard remained the starting free safety for the last seven games of the season.

+Byard finished his rookie year with 58 combined tackles (44 solo), a sack, and four pass deflections in 16 games and seven starts.
+He also finished second on the team with 10 special teams tackles.
+Byard received an overall grade of 62.5 from Pro Football Focus as a rookie in 2016.

 2017

-He entered training camp slated as the de facto free safety after they opted not to re-sign Rashad Johnson.
-Head coach Mike Mularkey named him the starting free safety to begin the regular season and paired him with starting strong safety Logan Ryan.
+Byard entered training camp slated as the de facto free safety after they opted not to re-sign Rashad Johnson.
+Head coach Mike Mularkey named Byard the starting free safety to begin the regular season.